Person

 Summary

-Ian Langlands was Chief of CSIR/O Division of Building Research 1944-1971, and took a leading role in researching Australian building materials and establishing building practices in Australia, particularly in structural timber.
+Ian Langlands was Officer-in-charge of the CSIR Building Material Research Section 1944-1945 and then Chief of CSIRO Division of Building Research 1949-1971, and took a leading role in researching Australian building materials and establishing building practices in Australia, particularly in structural timber.
 He was Deputy Chancellor, Monash University 1974-1980.

-He was educated at the University of Melbourne (BEE, MMechE) and was appointed an Officer of the Order of the British Empire (OBE) in 1976 and a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE) in 1981.
+His distinguished engineering and career achievements were acknowledged when he was awarded the Kernot Memorial Medal, by the University of Melbourne in 1971, the Peter Nicol Russell Memorial Medal by the Institution of Engineers Australia in 1973, appointed an Officer of the Order of the British Empire (OBE) in 1976, an Honorary Fellow of the Institution of Engineers Australia (HonFIEAust) in 1980, an Honorary Doctor of Laws from Monash University in 1980, and a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE) in 1981.

 Details